 County of Suffolk v.
 Long Island Lighting Co.

-The firm represented approximately 1,000,000 ratepayers in a consumer class action brought against LILCO.
+We represented approximately 1,000,000 ratepayers in a consumer class action brought against LILCO.
 The claims asserted were civil RICO and fraud.
 The action was successfully settled after a lengthy litigation.

 Davis v.
 Abercrombie & Fitch